 Children’s Halloween Parade in Park Slope

 The famous annual Children’s Halloween Parade in Park Slope, Brooklyn, is the reputedly largest such parade in the United States.
 A decades-old tradition, it has grown into a major event, and is organized by the Park Slope Civic Council.
-Here are details: Every year the parade is held on Halloween and starts at 6:30 p.m. rain or shine.
+Every year the parade is held on Halloween and starts at 6:30 p.m. rain or shine.
 The parade starts at 14th Street and 7th Avenue.
 It ends at the Old Stone House at Washington Park on 5th Avenue between 3rd and 4th Streets.

 March to the Arch

-The Dumbo Improvement District presents Dumbo-Ween, the annual March to the Arch starting at 4:30.
-The evening long event kicks off with a story time and concludes with storefront trick or treating.
+The Dumbo Improvement District presents Dumbo-Ween, a family-friendly celebration.
+The evening-long event kicks off with a story time and concludes with storefront trick or treating.
 The kids get to parade underneath the classic archway in Dumbo, showing off their costumes.
 If you have the time before or after the event, head to Brooklyn Bridge Park to take pictures of your little ones in their costumes, as the incredible views of Lower Manhattan serve as an ideal backdrop.
 This year it will be held on Thursday, October 31, 2019 at the Archway.

 Clinton Hill Children's Halloween Walk

 Every year the Society for Clinton Hill hosts its annual Halloween Walk.
-Although it's called a walk, kids walking in costume is pretty close to a parade.
-The Society for Clinton Hill hosts their 24th annual Halloween Walk.
-This is a community walk through an incredibly stately historic neighborhood.
+Although it's called a walk, it's pretty close to a parade, with kids walking in costume through an incredibly stately historic neighborhood.
 Grab a map (they have them at 321 Dekalb Avenue) of Halloween highlights.
-Your kids will love the imaginatively decorated houses, where to get candy, and where to see live performances.
+Your kids will love the imaginatively decorated houses, the places serving candy, and the live performances.

 Cobble Hill Halloween Parade

-The Cobble Hill Halloween Parade is an annual Halloween parade held in Cobble Hill Park is a tradition in this section of Brownstone Brooklyn.
+The Cobble Hill Halloween Parade is an annual Halloween parade held in Cobble Hill Park.
+It is a tradition in this section of brownstone Brooklyn.
 After marching through the park, kids begin their evening of trick or treating down the brownstone filled streets.
 The parade is held on Halloween and starts at 4pm.
 Afterward trick or treat through the tree-lined streets of this brownstone filled neighborhood.
 Warning, it gets very crowded.